-Medicaid, a federal-state partnership program, has advanced a variety of health coverage reform goals over the last 50 years.
+Medicaid, a federal-state partnership program, has advanced a variety of both federal and state health coverage reform goals over the last 50 years.
 There is perhaps no state in which Medicaid has played a more important role in the evolution of how health care is delivered and paid for than Massachusetts.
-And no state has played a larger role in influencing the evolution of Medicaid at the federal level.
-The timeline below reflects some of the key moments in our history when Medicaid served to expand coverage for low-income and vulnerable people in the Commonwealth.
+This interactive timeline reflects some of the key moments in our history where Medicaid served to expand coverage for low-income and vulnerable people in the Commonwealth.

 Under Governor John Volpe and Lieutenant Governor Elliot Richardson, Massachusetts becomes the 23rd state to implement Medicaid.
 About 380,000 adults and children are covered, including 140,000 adults and 80,000 children receiving federal cash assistance through Aid to Families with Dependent Children (AFDC) and 160,000 low-income children with significant medical needs.
 Massachusetts receives a Federal Medical Assistance Percentages (FMAP) of 50 percent, meaning that for every dollar Massachusetts spends on Medicaid, the federal government provides 50 cents in matching funds.
 For more information on federal reimbursement for Mass.
 Medicaid spending click here.